Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 • Reduces noise by filtering and clustering results.

-• Creates a readable summary you can review offline.
+• Creates a readable summary I can review offline.

-What it does not do (and should not promise):
+What it does not do, and should never promise:

 • It does not guarantee anonymity.